laurentvd/wavesurfer.swf/README.md

 ## How to use

 Please refer to the demo folder for an example on how to implement wavesurfer.swf.
-Please keep in mind that you cannot view the Flash version when running from your local disk.
+Keep in mind that you cannot view the Flash version when running from your local disk.
 You need to run this demo on a webserver.
 This is a Flash security restriction.

-The API is similar to the js version, although not all methods and configuration options are supported at the moment.
+The [API](#api) is similar to the js version, although not all methods and configuration options are supported at the moment.
 Here's a very brief example:

 ```javascript